 “It has definitely saved our executives frustration fielding calls from exasperated distributors.
 It really comes down to the simplicity of finding assets quickly and efficiently.
 It also helps that it’s more visual.”

 Another organisation that’s streamlined its brand management operations with Brandfolder is the Australian and New Zealand arm of KEUNE Haircosmetics, a company I wrote about in my post, “How you can guarantee brand consistency while slashing costs”.
 With its products sold at 3000 locations in two countries, distributing and controlling the assets KEUNE’s clients rely upon for social media promotion was proving a time-consuming task.

 Implementing a central repository of brand assets and templated collateral for local area marketing dramatically reduced the amount of time the KEUNE marketing team spent handling requests from customers.

 “We wanted to give [our clients] access to marketing tools and assets they could access any time, anywhere,” digital and PR brand manager Belinda Haigh explains.

 “The templating function has been really beneficial.
 The functionality allows our salons to create their own artwork wherever and whenever they like – co-branded and in line with our style guides – without having to contact us for design approvals.”

 Your company’s DAM might be great at handling and sharing large quantities of assets, but that doesn’t mean it’s the right tool for brand managers.
-Brandfolder, a DAM platform designed specifically for brand managers, empowers them to edit, distribute and track the usage of brand assets, and its powerful asset availability functionality means access can be granted and revoked at the organisation’s discretion.
+Brandfolder, a DAM platform and a brand management software platform designed specifically for brand managers, empowers them to edit, distribute and track the usage of brand assets, and its powerful asset availability functionality means access can be granted and revoked at the organisation’s discretion.